The Arroyo Grande Valley AVA is one of four distinct AVAs in San Luis Obispo County, along with Edna Valley, York Mountain, and Paso Robles.

 WINE TASTING IN ARROYO GRANDE VALLEY

-There are many incredible wines that have come out of the Arroyo Grande Valley AVA, and three of the vineyards have tasting rooms on their properties where you can visit and explore the amazing varietals coming out of the region.
+There are many incredible wines that have come out of the Arroyo Grande Valley AVA, and several of the wineries have tasting rooms on their properties that are open to the public for wine tasting and events.

 If you can’t make it to the vineyards check out Arroyo Grande’s Food & Drink Page to see the wine bars, off-site tasting rooms, and restaurants that feature Arroyo Grande Valley wines!